Septage servicing operator certification

 The Septage Servicing Study Guide — Grade T and the Septage Servicing Study Guide — Grade L, along with ch.
 NR 113, Wis.
 Adm.
 Code are available to help study for both of the exams.
 Hard copies of the study materials are no longer routinely provided by the Operator Certification Program.

-Septage certification exams are administered during the twice annual Operator Certification Program state–wide exam day.
-For more information on upcoming exam dates, locations, and times, go to the exams web page.
+For more information on upcoming exam dates, locations, and times, go to exams.
 The cost of each exam is $100.

 Passing or failing exams

 A score of 75% or higher is a passing score on each exam.
 Operators will receive written notice of their exam results approximately three weeks after the exam date.
-Applicants who have failed an exam may apply to re–take the exam at the next scheduled exam date by submitting an application and paying the exam fee.
-Exam sessions are not given outside of the statewide exam day unless under very unique circumstances.
-Not passing an exam or failing to register for the statewide exam day does not qualify.
+Applicants who have failed an exam may apply to re–take the exam by submitting an application and paying the exam fee.

 Master operator exams